Pretrial Torture: “I Feel Like I’m Already on Probation!”

 - If applying for an Occupational Driver’s License (ODL) for an ALR suspension, there is a filing fee (normally about $285) to send the petition to the court.

-- The cost to hire a lawyer can vary widely.
-Every criminal defendant has the right to an appointed attorney if they cannot afford one, but that right is limited by sometimes hard-to-meet “indigence” rules.
+- Every criminal defendant has the right to an appointed attorney if they cannot afford one, but that right is limited by sometimes hard-to-meet “indigence” rules.
+The Coffey Firm knows that money isn’t always easy and will work with you to set up a payment plan.
+This is especially true while everyone’s finances recover after the Covid-19 shutdowns.

 Some Pretrial Torture Examples